 Rule 5: Each surveyor should conduct no more than a maximum number of 1.5 times the average number of full surveys issued to each surveyor each year.
-For 2017, the maximum was set at 95.
-There were no breaches of this rule.
-There was one breach of this rule where the surveyor completed 96.
+For 2018, the maximum was set at 75.
+There were two breaches of this rule with two surveyors exceeding this number by just a few surveys.
+One surveyor completed 82 full surveys and one completed 78.